zac-heisey/zac-heisey.github.io/_lessons/building-a-solid-foundation-with-html.md

 </html>
 ```

-It’s much easier to see that the `<h1>` and `<p>` elements are siblings of each other and children of the `<body>` element in the nested code block than it is to visualize those relationships in the code block without proper nesting.
+It's much easier to see that the `<h1>` and `<p>` elements are siblings of each other and children of the `<body>` element in the nested code block than it is to visualize those relationships in the code block without proper nesting.

 **Comments**

-You’ve probably noticed in the various code block examples in this lesson some lines that look like this:
+You've probably noticed in the various code block examples in this lesson some lines that look like this:

 ```html
 <!-- This is a comment in HTML.
 It will NOT be rendered in the browser, even when inside the <body> element -->